 As a result, the organisation can expect long term benefits such as improved customer satisfaction and revenue growth.

-- Overlooking Team Competency
+- Overlooking Team Competence

 Skilled and well-trained people form the backbone of a business process improvement drive.
 Paying zero attention to the competency of the improvement team implies putting effort with no effectiveness.
 For this reason, it is important to have the right team on the improvement bus.